sabihdordab/simple-toolbox/README.md

 ### Time Tools App :
 just a Js stopwatch.
 ## How to run the Project:
--Install project dependencies by running pip install -r requirements.txt -Make and apply migrations by running python manage.py makemigrations and python manage.py migrate.
+- Install project dependencies by running pip install -r requirements.txt
+- Make and apply migrations by running python manage.py makemigrations and python manage.py migrate.